LiveAsynchronousVisualizedArchitecture/lava/README.md

 ## Libraries:

+LAVA is made out of very few componenents (with tbl.hpp as technically optional, though extremely valuable).
+They are all single header files and have no external dependencies outside of C++11 standard libraries.

 ####  LavaFlow.hpp
 The core that loads nodes dynamically and runs them with the packets of data they produce.
 Each thread will simply call the LavaLoop() function to enter the main loop and start executing nodes with their packets.